• Skip to main content

 • Predictable cash flow

-• Stable and/or sticky business model
+• Stable or sticky business model

-• Essential products / services
+• Essential products or services

 • Multiple growth vectors